blackducksoftware/hub-load/README.md

 Note: Build  process will download archives listed in hub-load/src/packagelist.
 This will result in a container ~5GB in size.

 # Releases

+- Mar 22, 2021
+  - Updated detect.timeout parameter due to old options being deprecated
+  - Added INSECURE_CURL option to pass --insecure to curl inside the script and within Synopsys Detect.
+By default this is 'no'.

+- Mar 8, 2021
+  - Added FAIL_ON_SEVERITIES to make it possible to specify the level of policy check to apply to cause failures.

+- Jan 20, 2021
+  - Added DETECT_VERSION so you can specify the version of Synopsys Detect.
+However be aware that parameters change over time and so may not be compatible with the parameters being passed via submit_scans.sh.

 - Oct 2, 2019
   - Switching from scan.cli.sh to Synopsys Detect